railwayapp/docs/src/docs/guides/projects.md

 ---
-title: Create and Manage Projects
+title: Managing Projects
 ---

 A Railway project contains any services, environments, and deployments that an app needs.
-If you are logged in, projects can be found on [your project dashboard](https://railway.app/dashboard).
+Projects can be found on <a href="https://railway.app/dashboard" target="_blank">your project dashboard</a>.

 Click on a project card to go to the project canvas: